croquet-australia/website-content/news/2015/04/10/update-to-tournament-regulations.md

+---
-# Update to Tournament Regulations
+Title: Update to Tournament Regulations
+Published: 2015-04-10T00:00:00.0000000+10:00
+Author:
+  Name: Susan Linge
+  Email: admin@croquet-australia.com.au
+  TimeZoneId: AUS Eastern Standard Time

+---
 ## Clause 12 Responsibilities of Players

 The ACA Executive has amended Clause 12.7 clarifying what Players are to wear when playing in ACA Events.
 Document Change Tracking